All Episodes

 He's golfing.

-He's in Estonia to reassure people, and what he says doesn't reassure anybody, because they're asking him about another American who's been beheaded, and he's got nothing to say about it.
+And what he says doesn't reassure anybody because they're asking him about another American who's been beheaded and he's got nothing to say about it.

-America's number one radio show, the Rush Limbaugh Show, Mark Stein in for Rush.
+America's number one radio show, The Rush Limbaugh Show, Mark Stein in for Rush.

-Uh Charles C. Johnson from uh got news dot com uh joins us.
+Charles C. Johnson from gotnews.com joins us.

-And what I had was I had two St. Louis police officials who both told me that Michael Brown was in a gang and that Michael Brown uh that Michael Brown was charged with uh with uh uh second degree murder.
+And what I had was I had two St. Louis police officials who both told me that Michael Brown was in a gang and that Michael Brown was charged with second-degree murder, which would be consistent with being in a gang and being present for a shooting but not necessarily participating in it.

 And I wanted to find out if this was true, so I filed a sunshine request.